GLOSSARY

 GOSUJANG

-House cilantro and grilled scallion sauce.
-Similar to a salsa verde.
+Our house cilantro and grilled scallion sauce, similar to a salsa verde.

 GUNGJUNG

-Gungjung means “royal court.”
-Gungjung Tteokboki is a dish that includes beef, mushrooms and soy sauce stir-fried with rice cakes.
-The red and spicy variation of this dish is widely sold in markets and street stalls throughout Korea but is a more recent invention that came along with the mechanization of rice production and the use of wheat flour.
+Gungjung means “royal court”.
+Gungjung tteokbokki is a dish that includes beef, mushrooms, and soy sauce stir-fried with rice cakes.
+The red and spicy variation of this dish is widely sold in markets and street stalls throughout Korea, but is a more recent invention that came along with the mechanization of rice production and the use of wheat flour.

 GWANGYANG

-A city in one of Korea's southern provinces that is well-known for bulgogi- thinly sliced and marinated beef.
+A city in one of Korea's southern provinces that is well-known for bulgogi.
 Unlike most versions that are cooked in a pan by simmering, Gwangyang-style bulgogi is grilled over charcoal.

 HAEPARI